 You could also purposely visit the museum between 11 a.m. and 3 p.m. to experience the Rijksmuseum during peak hours.
 This is an excellent way to people-watch and mingle with fellow art fans!

-See Related: Best Cities in the Netherlands to Visit
+See Related: Cities in the Netherlands to Visit

-To get into the museum, you’ll need a Rijksmuseum ticket.
-Though they can be purchased on-site, we recommend buying them in advance and booking online, as they can quickly sell out.
+To enter the museum, you’ll need a Rijksmuseum ticket.
+Though tickets can be purchased on-site, we recommend buying them in advance and booking online, as they can quickly sell out.

 Tickets have timed entry only.
 This means you must order online in advance and pick the day and time you want to visit.
 If you’re going to beat the crowds, you must get tickets for a skip-the-line tour.

 Friends of the Rijksmuseum also get access to secret events.
-Friends-only events are scheduled throughout the year, giving you behind-the-scenes access to all the secrets this Dutch national museum has to offer.
+Friends-only events are scheduled throughout the year, giving you behind-the-scenes access to all the secrets this Dutch national museum offers.

 Best Rijksmuseum Tours